Stop paying your jQuery tax

 I put together what appeared to be the “revised version” on jsFiddle (collected from the article and comment contributions from Daniel Baulig and Phil Parsons).
 I threw in some console calls showing how things actually play out for anyone interested in order of execution (only one quirk, but it makes sense).

-Kevin_Ball about 12 years ago
+Kevin_Ball almost 13 years ago

 Kevin_Ball